EPIGRAPHIES OF ANATOLIA:

 Commission for Ancient History and Epigraphy of DAI in Munich, GERMANY

-Scott REDFORD SOAS,
+Scott REDFORD

 University of London, UK